Scott Robinson (singer)

-Scott James Timothy Robinson (born 22 November 1979) is an English singer best known for being a member of the boy band Five.
+Scott James Timothy Robinson (born 22 November 1979) is an English singer and radio presenter.
+He is best known for being a member of the boy band Five.
 He currently presents the Drivetime show on Radio Essex.

 Early life

 Robinson and his two sisters, Nicola and Hayley, lived in Pitsea, Essex.
 He attended Chalvedon Comprehensive School until year 9 when he left to move full-time to the Sylvia Young Theatre School.

 He enjoyed initial acting success with small parts in Casualty, Hale and Pace, The Bill and EastEnders.
-Scott also performed on stage in London's West End & the Edinburgh Festival with Ron Moody in Peter Pan and in the National Youth Music Theatre Production of Whistle Down the Wind before turning his attention to music with Five.
+Scott also performed on stage in London's West End and the Edinburgh Festival with Ron Moody in Peter Pan and in the National Youth Music Theatre Production of Whistle Down the Wind before turning his attention to music with Five.

 Career

-Five

 In 1997, Robinson auditioned for Five, a new boy band-style group with "attitude and edge".
-Robinson was eventually selected to be part of the band along with Richard "Abs" Breen (now Abz Love), Ritchie Neville, Sean Conlon and Jason "J" Brown.
+Robinson was eventually selected to be part of the band along with Abz Love, Ritchie Neville, Sean Conlon and Jason "J" Brown.
 Five subsequently were signed by Simon Cowell and BMG/RCA for a six-album deal.
-Five went on to enjoy massive success worldwide, selling over 20 million records in their four years together.
-The band split up on 27 September 2001, as Conlon had left the band, Neville had hurt himself on stage and Robinson's fiancée Kerry Oaker was having trouble with her pregnancy.
+Five went on to enjoy massive success worldwide, selling over 20 million records in their four years.
+The group sold around 20 million copies worldwide.
+The band split up on 27 September 2001.

-Post-split

-After the split of Five, Robinson worked in radio and television, and was one of the leads in the UK regional touring musical, Boogie Nights 2.
-He also joined his friend Chris Brooks at local Essex radio station, Essex FM, in 2002 for a few months as a radio DJ.
-He starred in the UK regional theatre musical Boogie Nights 2 from late 2004 through most of 2005.
-In October 2008, Robinson appeared in Celebrity Scissorhands which coincides with the BBC charity Children in Need.
-He got into the final on 9 November after the contestants made an anonymous vote.
-He also appeared on an episode of Test the Nation in the Robinsons group.

-He was a regular on Soccer AM at the beginning of the 2012–13 season, presenting the "Scott from Five Awards".